CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 }
 ```

-then the model component's new hierarchy of composing files would be described as an assembly composition as follows:
+Then the model component's new hierarchy of composing files would be described as an assembly composition as follows:

 ```json
 {